-There are a variety of electrical faults that can be sorted safely and easily by the homeowner, particularly those associated with electrical faults in fuse boxes or appliances in the home.
+There are a variety of electrical faults that can be sorted safely and easily by the homeowner in particular those associated with electrical faults in fuse boxes or appliances in the home.

 Questions to ask to identify an electrical fault

 - If it is just one – check the plug.
 Wiring may have come disconnected, or the fuse may need replacing.
 If the appliance is faulty then get it repaired or replaced.

 - If it is several items – check your consumer unit/fuse box – one of the circuit breakers may have tripped, or a fuse may have blown.
 Turn off all appliances on that circuit and reset your circuit breaker by putting switch in an upright position – or replace the fuse.
 Then manually check each appliance and fitting on the circuit, but turning them on, one by one – this will identify the broken item.